world-direct-cms/healthcheck/README.md

 > **ATTENTION:** You need to configure the **"secret"** in order for the healthcheck to work.
 See [Extension configuration](#extension-configuration) for details.

 ## Accessing the healthcheck
 The **Healthcheck** uses a Middleware to render the output.
-In order for the Middleware to know that a possible healthcheck needs to be rendered, we use the extension configuration settings **pathSegment** and **secret**.
-As well as the output type.
+In order for the Middleware to know that a possible healthcheck needs to be rendered, we use the extension configuration settings **pathSegment** and **secret** (as well as the output type).

 The healthcheck can be accessed by a "path" using 3 parts.
 Here is an example URL: https://www.mustermann.de/healthcheck/lkjl23wsdkjjlskdj/html/.